Sneakunderscoreunderscore/CI536-server/json_examples.md

     "type" : "search",
     "data" : {
         "search_term" : "", <- the term used to search the database
-        "to_load" : 5, <- the number of items to retune
+        "to_load" : 5, <- the number of items to return
         "loaded" : 5 <- the number of items the client already has }
 }